rails/rails/guides/source/action_controller_overview.md

 end
 ```

 Now, the `LoginsController`'s `new` and `create` actions will work as before without requiring the user to be logged in.
-The `:only` option is used to skip this action callback only for these actions, and there is also an `:except` option which works the other way.
-These options can be used when adding action callbacks too, so you can add a action callback which only runs for selected actions in the first place.
+The `:only` option is used to skip this callback only for these actions, and there is also an `:except` option which works the other way.
+These options can be used when adding callbacks too, so you can add a callback which only runs for selected actions in the first place.

-### After action callbacks and Around action callbacks
+### after_action Callbacks And around_action Callbacks

-In addition to "before" action callbacks, you can also run action callbacks after an action has been executed, or both before and after.
+In addition to "before_action" callbacks, you can also run action callbacks after an action has been executed, or both before and after.

-"after" action callbacks are similar to "before" action callbacks, but because the action has already been run they have access to the response data that's about to be sent to the client.
-Obviously, "after" action callbacks cannot stop the action from running.
-Please note that "after" action callbacks are executed only after a successful action, but not when an exception is raised in the request cycle.
+"after_action" callbacks are similar to "before_action" callbacks, but because the action has already been run they have access to the response data that's about to be sent to the client.
+Obviously, "after_action" callbacks cannot stop the action from running.
+Please note that "after_action" callbacks are executed only after a successful action, but not when an exception is raised in the request cycle.

-"around" action callbacks are responsible for running their associated actions by yielding, similar to how Rack middlewares work.
+"around_action" callbacks are responsible for running their associated actions by yielding, similar to how Rack middlewares work.

 For example, in a website where changes have an approval workflow an administrator could be able to preview them easily, just apply them within a transaction: